 Members of the NEXTD-2 project, Frank Wharam, Fang Zhang, Stephen Soumerai, Christine Lu, Dennis Ross-Degnan, and DPM alumna Emma Eggleston, have a new publication in February's issue of Diabetes Care Journal.
 The manuscript, "Effect of High-Deductible Insurance on High-Acuity Outcomes in Diabetes: A Natural Experiment for Translation in Diabetes (NEXT-D) Study", is based on work on the original NEXT-D project.

 Mei-Sing Ong will present at the 12th Annual Pulmonary Vascular Research Institute (PVRI) Annual World Congress on PVD in Singapore in January.
-Her presentation, "Comorbidity-driven taxonomy of paediatric pulmonary hypertension", is part of Plenary 3, "Towards a molecular classification of PH", The American Heart Association Partnership with PVRI.
+Her presentation, "Comorbidity-driven taxonomy of pediatric pulmonary hypertension", is part of Plenary 3, "Towards a molecular classification of PH", The American Heart Association Partnership with PVRI.
 The full agenda of events can be found online.

 Spotlight on Steve Soumerai